nenadmarkus/algogear/fft/readme.md

 ## Inverse FFT

-You can implement IFFT via the provide FFT primitive as explained in <https://www.dsprelated.com/showarticle/800.php>.
+You can implement IFFT via the provided FFT primitive as explained in <https://www.dsprelated.com/showarticle/800.php>.